jmresler/adventureworks/README.md

 This is what the functionality of the JenkinsFile is for.
 It is required for Blue Ocean and can be used in Jenkins on its own also.

+# What Does Work?
+1. The Adventure Works 2017 database and entities are properly configured
+2. HTTPS works in the Tomcat server
+3. The repositories work properly in aw-services
+4. The Login, Logout and Register services are connected but not complete
+5. The React UI starts up
+6. The React UI handles social logins for Google correctly

 # Looking For Contributors

 Feel free to fork the project and meddle with it.
 Suggest features/changes/functionality completion :-).